nikhsr/mern-verification/Readme.md

-#Authentication With Mongo DB, Express, Node and React
+#Authentication With Mongo DB, Express, Node and React \n
-Add .env in root of server
+Add .env in root of server \n
 with content-

 DB='mongodb+srv:link'